 Vitamins A, B1, B2, and C

 Garlic contains vitamin C naturally; vitamin C is an important vitamin to have enough of if you are suffering from a yeast infection.
 Vitamin C helps support the immune system’s function by keeping white blood cells operating at their full potential.
 Vitamin C also helps to reduce the pH of the vagina, making the vagina more acidic.
-A vagina that is highly acidic is less conducive to the development of yeast fungus; consequently, vitamin C can help combat a yeast infection.
+A vaginal canal that is appropriately acidic is less conducive to the development of yeast fungi; consequently, vitamin C can help combat a yeast infection.

 - Wu, C..
 Copper deficiency impairs immune cells.
 Science News, 8/12/95, Vol. 148 Issue 7, p102, 1/3p